Succotash recipe

 Bernard Preston

-Bernard Preston is a semiretired DC who doesn't like pain, or taking drugs, and is prepared to make the changes to ensure that.
+Bernard Preston is a semiretired DC who doesn't like pain, or taking drugs; and is prepared to make the changes to ensure that.

-That means plenty of exercise, spinal adjustments for aching joints, and nutritious choice foods; oh, and taking the time to make succotash recipe and contemplate the meaning of life.
+That means plenty of exercise, spinal adjustments for aching joints and nutritious choice foods; oh, and taking the time to make succotash recipe and contemplate the meaning of life.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: